 6 Functions of the Commercial Plumbing Maintenance Programme

 When a commercial plumbing problem occurs, you obviously call for repairs immediately.
 There’s however a way to prevent these issues from happening in the first place.

-Six functions included in the commercial plumbing mainenance programme are as follows:
+Six functions included in the commercial plumbing maintenance programme are as follows:

-- Backflow testing: This is a compulsory function according to the law regarding water hygiene and to prevent comtamination.
+- Backflow testing: This is a compulsory function according to the law regarding water hygiene and to prevent contamination.
 Therefore it’s not something that can be taken lightly.

 - Water Filters: For water to remain clean, and safe for drinking, water filters need to be changed on a regular basis.

-- Thermostatic Mixing Valves: This function ensures that your water temperature is maintained correctly to prevent water being too hot when the taps are turned on.
+- Thermostatic Mixing Valves: The function of a thermostatic mixing valve is to ensure that your water temperature is maintained correctly to prevent water from being too hot when the taps are turned on.